joy-andraos/0-to-5-finger-counter/README.md

 # How To Run The Codes ?
 1- Open either PyCharm (Python IDE) or Visual Stuio Code (which supports Python) depending on your preferences.

-2- Download the necessary packages:
+2- Download the necessary packages: Mediapipe and OpenCv (use any version between Python 3.7 to 3.10 since the new versions do not support Mediapipe yet).

 3- Write first the HandTracking module, and second the main code.